 This is often the first question asked in an interview.
 The employer wants to know what experience you've had, your career path, and what skills you can bring to the organization.

-Try to think about the employer’s needs and how your skills meet them.
+Consider the employer’s needs and how your skills meet them.
 Prepare a brief answer that sums up your experience, qualifications, and ambitions for the future.
 Keep your response short (no more than two minutes), and relate it to the job description.

 This is asking what you know about HR.
 For entry-level positions, interviewers often ask this to check that you understand what the job entails.
 This can also be a more senior-level question, where the interviewer wants to understand your approach and your level of HR knowledge.